shoemakerdr/tic-tac-toe/README.md

 ### Playing the game: One player
 You can also choose to play against an automated player.
 The 'easy' player will choose a random available space when taking a turn.
-The human player will always be 'x', so human players go first by default.:
+The 'x' player will always go first by default, which (if no player symbol is included as an argument when intially creating the game type) will be the human player:
 ```javascript
 const easyGame = ticTacToe.easyGame();
 easyGame.getBoardSpaces();